-Tip 5: Don’t even bother trying to walk backward
+Tip 5: Don’t even bother trying to walk backward in snowshoes

 Yes some of the more agile amongst you may be able to walk backward in snowshoes, but do yourself a favor, don’t bother.
 Walking backward in snowshoes is a sure-fire way to fall flat on your peach.

 How do I find the best places to go snowshoeing near me?